Taliban declares 'war is over' as president and diplomats flee Kabul - Up News Info

 “Terrorists and major competitors like China are watching the embarrassment of a superpower laid low,” McConnell said.

-Naeem said the Taliban would adopt a policy of non-interference in others’ affairs in return for non-interference in Afghanistan.
+Naeem said the Taliban would adopt an international policy of two-way non-interference.

 “We do not think that foreign forces will repeat their failed experience in Afghanistan once again.”

-(Reporting by Kabul and Washington bureaus; Writing by Andrew Cawthorne, Philippa Fletcher, Daniel Wallis and Jane Wardell; Editing by Peter Cooney)
+(Reporting by Kabul and Washington bureaus; Writing by Andrew Cawthorne, Philippa Fletcher, Daniel Wallis and Jane Wardell; Editing by Peter Cooney & Simon Cameron-Moore)

 Advertisement